creature-time/docs/docs/avatar-base-guidelines.md

 ## Blender File

-> [!NOTE]
+Naming Convention:
-> The data names should match the object name in the Blender scene.
+The data names should match the object name in the Blender scene.

 > [!IMPORTANT]